 - CYP6948C - Psychology Internship (1 - 99)

 - The purpose of the internship requirement is to provide the MA candidate in Clinical Psychology with comprehensive, practical experiences under the supervision of licensed mental health professionals.
 A public agency or nonprofit institution with nondiscriminatory practices is the prototype.
-The intern is assigned to an acceptable agency for a total of 1000 hours during three consecutive academic semesters (20 hours per week for 16 weeks during fall and spring terms, and 30 hours per week for 12 weeks during the summer term).
+The intern works at an acceptable agency during a minimum of three consecutive academic semesters (20 hours per week for 16 weeks during fall and spring terms of second year, and 20 hours per week for 8-12 weeks during the summer term of second year).
+The internship and practicum requirements combined must result in at least 1000 hours of experience.
 An additional commitment of three hours per week is required for the interns to meet as a group with a departmental faculty member for review, feedback, and discussions.
 A major portion of intern training is in the area of psychotherapy/counseling.
 The intern also engages in differential diagnosis and participates in a wide variety of psychological assessment procedures.
 It is believed that supervision by qualified and experienced personnel is the primary learning mode by which the intern develops professional expertise and augments classroom didactics.
-Satisfactory completion ("B" [3.0-grade point average] or better) of the following courses is required prior to internship: CLP 5166, CLP 6195C, CLP 6441C, and CYP 6942.
-The program director and clinical placement coordinator approve internship placements.
+Satisfactory completion ("B" [3.0-grade point average] or better) of the following courses is required prior to internship: CLP 5166, CLP 6195C, CLP 6441C, CLP 6932, and CYP 6942.
+Students must also have satisfactory completion of the courses CLP 6321 and CLP 6461, though if students begin their internship during the summer semester of their first year they may be taking these courses concurrently with the start of their internship.
+The Program Director and Associate Director of Clinical Training approve practicum and internship placements.
 Interns are provided with a system for maintaining accurate accounts of their activity during each week of their internship.
-In addition, both the intern and supervisor(s) complete an Internship Evaluation form each semester.
+In addition, the supervisor(s) complete an evaluation form documenting the intern’s progress each semester and the intern completes an Internship Evaluation form at the conclusion of the internship experience.

 Comprehensive Exam and Case Presentation